MicrosoftDocs/azure-docs-powershell/azps-9.3.0/Az.ChangeAnalysis/Get-AzChangeAnalysis.md

 Customer data is always masked if query at subscription or resource group level.
 For query on a single resource, customer data is masked if the user doesn’t have access.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.changeanalysis/get-azchangeanalysis) for up-to-date information.

 ## SYNTAX

 ### List2 (Default)